THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 So in order to swap out from 1/2″ chain to 5/16″ chain, we needed to swap out the gypsy that came with the boat, for one that could handle 5/16″ chain.
 While we were in Miami, our dealer gave us a Quick gypsy that was rated for 5/16″ chain and told us that was what we needed.
 Believing that we had what we needed to make the swap, Amy worked very hard to sell and get rid of our 1/2″ chain and I ordered brand spankin new 5/16″ chain.

-We got the new chain on the boat last week and yesterday morning, I set out to swap out the gypsy and what do I find?
+We got the new chain on the boat and I set out to swap out the gypsy and what do I find?
 The new gypsy doesn’t actually fit into the windlass (aren’t you glad for your terminology lesson right now?)!
-Not a good sign, but I was hoping perhaps we had just been given the a gypsy for the wrong model of Quick windlass.
+Not a good sign, but I was hoping perhaps we had just been given the gypsy for the wrong model of Quick windlass.
 So to the internets we go and I quickly discovered that Quick does not actually make a gypsy for their Dylan model windlass that will handle 5/16″ chain.

 Fortunately, another boat that Pat is helping to outfit needs 5/16″ chain so we’ll be able to sell our chain to them rather than having to struggle through Craigslist again.
-Now we’re just keeping our fingers crossed that our new chain will arrive before all the rest of our projects wrap up so we don’t experience any more delays getting out of Florida!